Keyword research provides you with specific search data that can help you answer questions like:

 Let’s say you’ve got four unique service pages, a home page, two location pages, and a contact page that you’d like to optimize.
 Your service and location pages have a generous amount of copy, and your home and contact pages have the expected elements like quality images, maps, as well as your business name, address, and phone number.

 So depending on the exact word count on these pages, your site has the capacity to be optimized for about 40 keywords at the very most.
-But instead of thinking of keyword optimization in terms of numbers, we recommend that you approach it as topic optimization.
+But instead of thinking of keyword optimization in terms of numbers, we recommend that you approach it as topic optimization, or the practice of optimizing your web content around specific topics and concepts relevant to your business.
 Because unless each of your products and services are wildly different, there will definitely be some overlap in the keywords you choose for each page.

-And to decide where exactly you land in the amount of keywords you choose, you have to look next at the capacity of your team.
+As a second filter in deciding where exactly you land in the amount of keywords you choose, you have to look at the capacity of your team.
 How much time do you and your people have to devote to optimizing, tracking, tweaking, and repeating?
 The more time you have, the more keywords you can choose.

 Start Small, and Partner with an Experienced Team